SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Experiments

+{\bf Individual proxy task learning.} In Table~\ref{tab:alone_proxy_tasks}, we present results with individual proxy tasks on the Avenue data set.
+With the exception of task $T_8$ (jigsaw), the proposed tasks obtain comparable results with the original proxy tasks used by SSMTL.
+In addition, we emphasize that $T_5$ (adversarial reconstruction) is not applicable as a standalone proxy task (it is only meant to be used in conjunction with other tasks).
+Hence, task $T_5$ does not contribute to the anomaly score, and there are no results to report for task $T_5$.
+In summary, the only task that fails to work sufficiently well in detecting anomalies is $T_8$.
+We believe this happens because the model is likely focusing on the background patterns, which are repetitive across object bounding boxes, to solve the jigsaw puzzles.

-{\bf Experimenting with new tasks.} In Table~\ref{tab:proxy_tasks}, we present results with various task combinations on Avenue.
+{\bf Multi-task learning.} In Table~\ref{tab:proxy_tasks}, we present results with various task combinations on Avenue.
 First, we underline that the knowledge distillation task ($T_4$) from the original framework is not immediately compatible with the addition of detections based on optical flow or background subtraction, since these detections do not have an assigned object class, unlike the YOLOv3 detections.
-Moreover, assigning classes to these detections is not trivial as they sometimes include a single object part or multiple objects.
+Moreover, assigning classes to these detections is not trivial, as they sometimes include a single object part or multiple objects.
 To this end, the experiments conducted so far do not include task $T_4$.
 However, we can introduce a new class of objects that comprises all the optical flow detections.
 As shown in Table~\ref{tab:proxy_tasks}, this solution is suboptimal, leading to a slight performance drop from $92.5\%$ to $92.0\%$.

 Next, we experiment with independently adding our new proxy tasks to the first three tasks, to assess the impact of each new proxy task on the performance of the whole framework.
 Among the new proxy tasks, we find tasks $T_5$ (adversarial reconstruction of pseudo-anomalies) and $T_6$ (patch inpainting) as the most promising.
-We note that task $T_5$ is not introduced right from the beginning, as the network needs some time to converge on the other tasks before adversarial training is enabled.
-As confirmed by Figure~\ref{fig:epochs}, it is worth waiting for a few epochs before enabling task $T_5$, the optimal starting point being epoch $5$.
+Note that tasks $T_7$ and $T_9$ do not fail at generalizing for anomaly detection when used by themselves, but only in conjunction with the other tasks.